magoanalytics/map-api-blog/README.md

 #### What is an API
 An API, short for application processing interface, is simply a method by which two computer applications can communicate with each other over a network (such as the Internet).
 This allows authenticated end users to access data and services that have been developed by other people without the need to code or create softwares on their own from scratch.
 Although there are several applications that provide map data, here we'll be focusing on Google Maps.
 This is because Google updates their database frequently and provides several APIs that are user-friendly.

 Here, we'll write a script that automatically makes requests to Google API and returns the results as a table.
-In particular, we'll be using Places API.
+In particular, we'll be using Places API to search for cafes found in different cities in the Philippines.
 For implementation, we'll be coding everything using the Python programming language for its user-friendliness.
 In addition, we'll be utilizing the googlemaps python package, which is an easy-to-use Python wrapper for the Google Maps and Local Search API.

 As with any other application, proper usage of their APIs is well-documented, including their exact functionality as well as usage limitations and constraints.
 For more information, visit their official website [Google Places](https://cloud.google.com/maps-platform/places).